tobyfisher/browser-feature-detection/README.md

-# Simple JS Browser feature detection
+# Simple JS feature detection

-This simple detects key features in browser in order to monitor User browser usage and inform CSS, JS and API usage.
+Detect feature support in browsers to better inform CSS, JS and API usage.

-## Concept
+## Overview

-- Add JS on a single point of entry page
+Add JS to a single point of entry page (e.g. login)

-- Everytime (yes, everytime) this page is load send a simple key value
-- Feature detection is passed to URL as KEY=VALUE pair (will need storing to reference later)
+Everytime _(yes, everytime)_ this page is loaded by a browser, even if same IP, recored the feature level data via JSON POST

+## Implemenation

+**Note**: requires backend to store and record the data

+### CSS Features